 Your next consideration, is whether to go to a general dentist or a dental specialist / oral surgeon.

-Simply put, a general dentist’s “bread and butter” is found with cleaning, cavity filling, and crown placement, whereas an oral surgeon’s is found in the removal of wisdom teeth and other highly specialized procedures.
+Simply put, a general dentist’s “bread and butter” is found with cleaning, cavity filling, and crown placement, whereas an oral surgeon’s is found in the removal of wisdom teeth and other complex dental procedures.
 Having a specialist perform your wisdom tooth removal not only translates into a smoother procedure, it equates quicker recovery for you, the patient.

 Now that you’re armed with knowledge about the options available to you, we encourage you to take the next step and find a dental specialist with oral surgery capabilities near you.
 If you reside in the Lower Mainland, contact Vancouver Dental Specialty Clinic for a friendly noncommittal consultation.
 Call us directly at 604.336.0958 or complete the form found here.